 Special Test – Aiding in the Distinguishing

 The triiodothyronine (T3)-resin uptake test was designed in part to detect abnormalities in serum TBG which would in turn aid in diagnosing euthyroid hyperthyroxinemia and hypothyroxinemia.
 These, as mentioned above, are usually a result of abnormalities of the thyroid hormones’ binding proteins.

 The test measures the number of unoccupied T4-binding sites and is performed by incubating the patient’s serum with radio-labeled T3.
 Resin is added afterward.
 The radio-labeled T3 will bind the serum proteins (such as TBG), and any excess radio-labeled T3 will bind the resin that has been added subsequently.

 Interpretation of the triiodothyronine (T3)-resin uptake test

-In body states where there is an excess of TBG, more radio-labeled T3 will bind TBG and less will bind the resin, resulting in a low T3-resin uptake.
+In body states where there is an excess of TBG, more radio-labeled T3 will bind TBG and less will bind the resin, resulting in low T3-resin uptake.
 As expected, these results are reversed in body states with reduced TBG.
 In TBG deficiency, less radio-labeled T3 will bind TBG causing more of it to bind resin, and hence there is a high T3-resin uptake.

 Expected outcome in the triiodothyronine (T3)-resin uptake test